Workshops

 Share This

-Daniel Mooney is an editor and filmmaker whose credits includes feature films and series.
+Daniel Mooney is an editor and filmmaker whose credits includes feature films, series, and commercials for leading brands.
 His work has appeared theatrically and on streaming platforms such as Hulu, Starz, and HBO.
 Among his credits are several films for director Errol Morris, including Standard Operating Procedure, The Fog of War, and The True Strangeness of the Universe.
 He recently edited Blowing Money Fast, a new series for Starz.
 His other credits include the features Oil War (Impact), The Torch (IFC), Birth of a Movement (Independent Lens), and the forthcoming Puppy People (Hulu).
 He has also edited Sex Diaries (HBO/Vox Media), Generation Hustle (HBO Max/Jigsaw), Confessions of the Boston Strangler (ID Films), and Whitey Bulger: Making of a Monster (ID Films).
+He has edited commercial work for clients such as Bose, NFL, Citibank, the New England Patriots, United Airlines, ESPN, and Quaker Oats.